joergkrause/nyaf/docs/md/docs/forms/nbind.md

   n-bind />
 ~~~

 > The `n-bind` is still required to efficiently trigger the binder logic.
 It's now empty, though (default value is `true` internally).
 Please note that you cannot bind to deeper structures in the current version (e.g. `style.border={bind<T>()}` is not possible.)
-That's typically a way to bind styles in Angular, but this would violate the rule that standard **@nyaf** templates shall be standard TSX files that any editor can handle without additional tool support.
+That's typically a way to bind styles in Angular, but this would violate the rule that standard **ny@f** templates shall be standard TSX files that any editor can handle without additional tool support.
 To support a scenario with style binding, refer to section *Custom Binders*.

 If the binding handler is not provided, it falls back to a `DefaultBindingHandler`, that binds uni-directional to the assigned attribute.
 That has two limitations.
 First, it's always uni-directional.
 Second, it can bind only to attributes of `HTMLElement`.
 Object properties, such as `textContent`or `innerText` cannot be reached that way.
-That's indeed the same with Angular, where you need to encapsulate elements in custom components to reach hidden properties, but in **@nyaf** there is a much smarter way.
+That's indeed the same with Angular, where you need to encapsulate elements in custom components to reach hidden properties, but in **ny@f** there is a much smarter way.

 Imagine you'll bind to whatever, just assign another binding handler.